How to Register for Classes

 The schedule column displays the days that class will meet (R means Thursday), the time of day for each meeting, and location.

-After each add, stop and notice the comment in the box above the schedule.
+After each add, take a second to read the Messages area above the schedule.
 This box will notify you of important information such as: